MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_00_Lab0_Ex0_Lab_Setup.md

 1. Select **Save** to save this setting

 ## Task - Enable information barriers in SharePoint Online and OneDrive

+In this task, we'll enable information barriers in SharePoint Online and OneDrive to promote secure collaboration and prevent unauthorized communication.
+By following the provided steps, we'll configure and activate information barriers in advance.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.